Irish galley: Characteristics

 Two maps of Ulster made by the Elizabethan cartographer Francis Jobson around 1590 show vessels similar to that described above, together with conventional English sailing ships.
 On one of these maps ("ploated for her Ma[jesty] in anno 1590") two galleys are shown, one in the northwest, the other in the northeast.
 Each has eight oars, and both resemble Bartlett's images (though in a somewhat simplified form) with regard to the hull and the rigging.
 The first galley has two masts, one a main-mast with a vertically striped square sail and crow's-nest, the other a foremast with a triangular sail.
 The second galley has a single mast with what appears to be a lugsail.
-The second map shows three more oared and sail-carrying vessels of a very similar type and appearance.
+The second map shows three more very similar oared and sail-carrying vessels.

 A third map of Ulster by Jobson, dated 1598, shows three galleys, each with eight oars and two with a foremast carrying a sloping spar.
 A third carries a topsail on the main-mast.
 As with the vessels described above, the forestay descends to a beak, with a cabin aft.

-The depiction of these galleys matches in terms of detail the conventional sailing vessels that are also shown.
-Galleys were hardly used in the Elizabethan navy, and it is not likely, therefore, that the galleys shown are of English provenance.
+The detail of the galleys matches the other sailing vessels shown.
+Galleys were hardly used in the Elizabethan navy, and thus is unlikely that the galleys are English.

-It has been argued that for trading voyages, including those to the Iberian peninsula, the Irish would have used sturdy vessels of the caravel type, a view which finds support in the galleys shown.
+It has been argued that for trading voyages, including those to the Iberian Peninsula, the Irish would have used sturdy vessels of the caravel type, a view supported by the galleys depicted.